 Depending on the location of your company, you may be required by law to request consent for cookies to be used during a visitor's session, or you may not be allowed to track cookies at all.
 Please ensure you are following the proper use guidelines specific to your location.
 If you're doing business in Europe, check out this article to learn how to set this up.

 Navigate to advanced tracking

-> In the Advanced Tracking tab, you can view your other connected domains and add any external websites that have your HubSpot tracking code installed.
-To add an additional external domain, click Add domain.
+You can view your other connected domains and add any external websites that have your HubSpot tracking code installed.
+To add an additional external domain, click +Add domain.

-> You can also select to Limit tracking to these domains in your list of site domains.
+You can also select to Limit tracking to these domains in your list of site domains.
 This ensures that if somehow your tracking code ended up elsewhere that doesn't belong to your website, it will not count visits for those domains.
 With this setting enabled, visits will only be counted for the domains you choose to track.

 The last section allows you to exclude traffic from specific IP addresses and referral domains.
 It is highly recommended that you filter out your own traffic so that you don't skew your data with internal visits.
 Previews of your pages do not count towards traffic; your views to live pages will count in your traffic analytics unless you filter your IP addresses.
 Note that filtering IP traffic also filters submissions data from your forms.
 Learn more about how IP filtering impacts form submissions here.